tmykkanen/mac-dev-setup/README.md

 ## Python

-OS X, like Linux, ships with [Python](http://python.org/) already installed.
+macOS, like Linux, ships with [Python](http://python.org/) already installed.
 But you don't want to mess with the system Python (some system tools rely on it, etc.), so we'll install our own version with Homebrew.
 It will also allow us to get the very latest version of Python 2.7.

 The following command will install Python 2.7 and any dependencies required (it can take a few minutes to build everything):

     $ brew install python

 When finished, you should get a summary in the terminal.
 Running `$ which python` should output `/usr/local/bin/python`.

 It also installed [Pip]() (and its dependency [Distribute]()), which is the package manager for Python.
 Let's upgrade them both:

     $ pip install --upgrade distribute
     $ pip install --upgrade pip

 Executable scripts from Python packages you install will be put in `/usr/local/share/python`, so let's add it to the `$PATH`.
 To do so, we'll create a `.path` text file in the home directory (I've already set up `.bash_profile` to call this file):

     $ cd ~
     $ subl .path

 And add these lines to `.path`:

 ```bash
 PATH=/usr/local/share/python:$PATH
 export PATH
 ```

 Save the file and open a new terminal to take the new `$PATH` into account (everytime you open a terminal, `.bash_profile` gets loaded).

 ### Pip Usage